Prince-Bishopric of Montenegro: The period of elective vladikas

 During Pahomije's rule, Montenegrins fought in the War of Cyprus on behalf of Republic of Venice.

 The next vladika, Rufim Njeguš, ruled from 1594 to 1631.
 He was noted as an exceptional military leader, aiding the Banat Uprising (1594).
 Montenegro's refusal to pay tribute led to Ottoman invasions in 1604, 1612, and 1613, all of which he repulsed.

 The first invasion culminated in the Battle of Lješkopolje (1604).
 Sanjak-bey of Shkodër Ali-bey Mimibegović led an army of 12,000 from Podgorica and clashed with 400 Montenegrins in Lješanska nahija.
 Rufim reinforced them with 500 Katunjani during the day and sent dozens of small three-members groups, in total amount of 50 warriors to spy and to attack the opponent from rear.
 The battle lasted through whole night, when at the dawn Montenegrins launched a sudden charge surprising the enemy.
 Ali-beg was wounded and retreated with 3,500 casualties, while his second-in-command Šaban Ćehaja was killed.

-Eight years later, in 1612, an army of 25,000 men was dispatched against the principality.
+Eight years later, in 1612, an army of 25,000 men was dispatched against the Prince-Bishopric.
 The decisive battle took place near Podgorica.
 Despite the Ottomans' overwhelming numerical advantage, the Ottoman cavalry was ineffective in the rugged terrain of Montenegro, leading the defenders to successfully fend off the invasion.

 Next year a still larger force of was collected by the newly appointed Sanjak-bey of Shkodër, Arslan-bey Balićević, to attack Montenegro.
 Bey split his forces in two, tasking the first army with penetration of Cetinje and second army with suppressing rebellious forces around Spuž.
 Both armies failed, as the first was stopped in Lješkopolje without reaching Cetinje, and the second was defeated when Rufim personally led a side attack of 700 Katunjani to the aid of Piperi, Bjelopavlići and Rovčani forces which were already engaging the enemy around the village of Kosov Lug.

 The next six months were occupied with skirmishes and ambushes, and it was not until 10 September 1613 that the two armies met on the spot where Staniša had been defeated more than a century before.
 The Montenegrins, assisted by some neighbouring tribes, were completely outnumbered.
 Despite this, the Montenegrins decisively defeated the Turkish forces.
 Arslan-bey was wounded, and the heads of his second-in-command and a hundred other Turkish officers were carried off and stuck on the ramparts of Cetinje.
 The Ottoman troops fled in disorder; many were drowned in the waters of the Morača, and many more were killed by their pursuers.